c3rb3ru5d3d53c/binlex/README.md

   └───────┘
 ```

-If you wish to change the auto-generated username and passwords, you can run `./docker.sh` with additional parameters.
+If you wish to change the auto-generated initial username and passwords, you can run `./docker.sh` with additional parameters.

 To see what parameters are available to you, run `./docker.sh --help`.